-Forward-thinking businesses that embrace a modern workplace mindset and understand the drivers behind this cultural shift can change the way the world operates.
+Forward-thinking businesses that embrace digital workplace solutions and understand the drivers behind the current cultural shifts can change the way the world operates.
 So let's look under the hood of the modern workplace and see why it's become the norm, not the exception.

 What is the modern workplace?

-The modern workplace is a philosophy that embraces the realities of how people want to work in today's business environment and how technology enables that activity.
+The modern workplace is a philosophy that embraces the realities of how people want to work in today's business environment and how digital workplace solutions enable that activity.

 The modern workplace is about people and empowering them to do their best work.
 Technology is the best tool to enable this, but the modern workplace is about mindset, drive, communication, culture, and so much more.

 Office workers don't clock-in and clock-out of work anymore.
 This is because work is no longer about raw output, it's about employee empowerment.
 Research shows that when employees feel empowered, it's associated with stronger job performance, job satisfaction, and commitment to their organisation.

 This improves the quality of an individual's work and the success of the business as a whole.
 Highly engaged teams show a 21% greater profitability.
 This is because engaged employees show up every day with passion, purpose, presence, and energy.

 To empower staff you need to give them resources, authority, opportunity, and motivation to do their work.
 They also need to be accountable for their actions and take ownership of their role, no matter its size within the business.
 And this is where technology comes in.